krzkaczor/cheatcalls-eip/README.md

 ## Test Cases

-An ongoing effort to create a test suite to ensure adherence to the spec is being tracked in [cheatcalls-eip](https://github.com/krzkaczor/cheatcalls-eip).
+An ongoing effort to create a test suite to ensure adherence to the specification is being tracked in [cheatcalls-eip](https://github.com/krzkaczor/cheatcalls-eip).
 The test suite is designed in a way that it can also test behaviour compatibility of already existing, legacy methods.

 ## Implementation